* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 Once the roof was done, he gave the bricks a quick wash as well, to get rid of some of the debris that came down from the roof.

 It was finally time to build some shutters, and again, Pieter and Simon were happy to oblige.
-We got all our supplies from Lowes, and after some careful measuring, got started with our project.
-We had 6 windows in total, but only needed 10x shutters (the two windows on the side were close together).
+We got all our supplies from Lowes this time (had a gift card), and after some careful measuring, got started with our project.
+We had 6 windows in total, but only needed 10 shutters (the two windows on the side of the house were close together).
 I decided on a simple design: 5 vertical pieces of 1×4’s and 2 horizontally placed 1×8’s.
-For the small window, we only did 3 vertical pieces, instead of 5.
+For the smaller bathroom window, we only did 3 vertical pieces, instead of 5.

 Pieter and Simon put the shutters together, and I was in charge of painting them a nice dark grey.
 We left them to dry during the week and installed them early the next Saturday.

 Phase One was complete and we were very proud, to say the least.
 We had big plans for making the front more inviting, by moving the front door and adding a porch and some bigger windows to the front of the house.
 This was always going to be Phase Two of our Rome adventure, but a job change for Pieter meant we needed to sell our house and move back to Atlanta, GA instead.
-Never a dull moment!
+Never a dull moment for the Jouberts!